Loring Park: Events

 Loring Park is the venue for various annual events.
-The Twin Cities LGBTQ+ Pride Festival, the Loring Park Artists' Festival and the wintertime Holidazzle are some of the more famous events.
-Loring Park's location directly across from the Walker Art Museum makes it a fitting venue for the annual Loring Park Artists' Festival and a series of smaller artist gatherings.
+The Twin Cities LGBTQ+ Pride Festival, the Loring Park Art Festival and the wintertime Holidazzle are some of the more famous events.
+Loring Park's location directly across from the Walker Art Museum makes it a fitting venue for the annual Loring Park Art Festival and a series of smaller artist gatherings.

 In 2014 and 2015 Chipotle held their Cultivate free music and culinary festival in Loring Park.
 The 2014 lineup included Portugal.
 The Man, The Mowgli's, and Grouplove.
 Walk the Moon, Atlas Genius, X Ambassadors, Anderson East, and Hippo Campus were all slotted to appear at the 2015 festival.
 Andrew Zimmern and Richard Blais also attended the event, a part of the festival's gratuitous "Chef Demos."

 In addition, Loring Park is home to the annual "Winterfest at Loring Park," which in 2016 included horse-drawn carriage rides, holiday crafts and the local Kairos Dance Company.
 It is hosted by the Minneapolis Parks and Recreation Board.

 Beginning in 2016 the Minneapolis Downtown Council moved the annual Holidazzle winter event, which had previously been held downtown on Nicollet Mall, to the park due to the two year construction project along Nicollet Mall.
 The huge winter event attracts thousands of people and runs weekends from Thanksgiving through Christmas and focuses on local food vendors, a performance stage, fireworks, locally produced holiday gifts, a large beer tent, visits with Santa and many events for children.
 In addition, a skating rink and large warming house tent is set up which continues through early March as part of the event.
 Due to the COVID-19 pandemic Holidazzle did not take place in 2020.
+After returning to Loring Park in 2021 in a hybrid, more limited format and a full schedule in 2022, Holidazzle was put on hold for 2023 due to a lack of funding.

 Park features

 The park contains a small lake (Loring Lake, formerly known as Johnson's Lake) and paths for walking and biking.
 Originally named Central Park, it was renamed in honor of Charles M. Loring, known as the "Father of Minneapolis Parks."

 The park is the site of various cultural, social and political events.
 It features a playground, biking and walking paths, public art, and a fishing pier.
 It displays two well-known pieces of public art: The 1971 "Berger Fountain" (also known as "Dandelion Fountain"), an authorized copy of the renowned El Alamein Fountain in Sydney (built by the original artist Robert Woodward and shipped to Minnesota), was gifted by Parks Commissioner Ben Berger in 1973 and installed in 1974–1975; and a statue of Norwegian composer Ole Bull.
+The Berger fountain is not currently operational (as of 2023), but a community group is working with the Minneapolis Park and Recreation Board to restore the fountain with an estimated construction date of 2025.